Radio may refer to any of the following:

 Radio communication history

-In the early 1860s, James Clark Maxwell first predicted the existence of radio waves that was later proved to be true when Heinrich Hertz successfully demonstrated electromagnetic waves in 1886.
+In the early 1860s, James Clark Maxwell predicted the existence of radio waves.
+His predictions were proved to be true when Heinrich Hertz successfully demonstrated electromagnetic waves in 1886.
 In 1895, Guglielmo Marconi became the first person to receive a radio signal.
 By October 1902, he was able to telegraph the letter "S" across the English Channel, which became the first successful transatlantic radiotelegraph message.

 2. When referring to a device, a radio is an early device that allowed people to listen to music using the wireless radio communications mentioned above.
 In the picture to the right is an example of a radio stereo that could play AM and FM radio and had the option to play a cassette tape.